daxborde/HPPSv2/README.md

 # Headstone Photo Processing System
+A Senior Design project created for Dr. Amy Giroux to facilitate the processing of headstone photos.
+Leveraging Convolutional Neural Networks (CNNs), this application automatically crops, rotates, and extracts text from images of headstones (optical character recognition, or OCR).
+The results are then automatically matched with the CSV annotation data provided by the user, then queued for manual review.

 ## Important User Notes
 - All column names in CSV should have no spaces or dashes
-- The first three columns should be Given, Middle, and Surname
+- The first three columns in CSV should be GivenName, MiddleName, and Surname
-- Pixel Border should not be left blank
+- Pixel Border should not be left blank (For no padding, input 0)

 ## Quick start